 What We Didn’t Like

-The Downside: Some users found that the metal corer popped out of the machine after a few uses.
+Some users found that the metal corer popped out of the machine after a few uses.
 To prevent anyone from biting down on the metal tube, always make sure it’s still in the machine after processing.

 SpiraLife Vegetable Spiralizer (Best Budget)